Bronze colossus of Constantine: Description

-The bronze statue was probably made before the year 326.
+The bronze statue was likely made before the year 326.
 When complete, it may have reached 10 to 12 m in height.
 Three large fragments of the statue survive, some with traces of gilding: a large head, 177 cm high, or 125 cm without the neck (recorded in the museum's inventory as MC1072); a left hand, which measures 150 cm (inv.
 MC1070); and a spiked orb measuring 150 cm (inv.
 MC1065).
 All three fragments are damaged: the crown of the head is missing, as are parts of some fingers of the hand.
 Early sources indicate the head was crowned, with the left hand holding a globe (both surviving but now separated) and the right hand holding a sword (both missing).
 Much of the statue is missing: many bronze panels may have been melted down in late antiquity or the Middle Ages.

 The missing end of the index finger, about 38 cm long, was rediscovered in 2018 in the collection of the Louvre Museum in Paris (inv.
 Br 78).
 It had been acquired with the collection of Giampietro Campana in 1862, but was long mistaken for a toe.
 It was reunited with the hand in 2021 in an initial five year renewable loan.
 The end of the middle finger remains missing.